 Finally, the LG 27UK850 supports AMD FreeSync which provides a variable refresh rate if you connect the monitor to a compatible AMD graphic card or an Xbox One console.

 FreeSync removes all screen tearing and stuttering with minimal input lag penalty for a smoother gaming experience.
 The LG 27UK850 FreeSync range is 40-60Hz/FPS (Frames Per Second).
-So, as long as your FPS rate stays within that range, you’ll experience no screen tearing nor stuttering.
+So, as long as your FPS rate stays within that range, you’ll face no screen tearing nor stuttering.

-While FreeSync works without issues when used with AMD cards and the Xbox One, users with compatible NVIDIA cards may run into some issues depending on the particular unit of the monitor, the graphics card, and its driver version.
+While FreeSync works without problems when used with AMD cards and the Xbox One, users with compatible NVIDIA cards may run into some issues depending on the particular unit of the monitor, the graphics card, and its driver version.

 Design & Connectivity